9 Los Angeles firefighters injured after burning truck's fuel tank explodes

 LOS ANGELES (AP) — A truck's fuel tank exploded early Thursday in a neighborhood south of downtown Los Angeles, sending a fireball into the air and injuring nine of the 10 firefighters responding to the blaze, including two critically, fire officials said.

-Of the others who were injured, four suffered moderate injuries and three had minor injuries, Dean said.
+Of the others who were injured, four suffered moderate injuries and three had minor injuries, Deane said.

 “Frankly, it’s remarkable that none of them are more severely injured after watching the footage,” Deane said.
 “Most people should do fairly well.”